-If you can set up your hammock, you will have no problem setting up a hammock tarp.
-However, practice makes perfect, so set up your hammock and tarp a few times at home before heading off to the woods.
+If you can set up your hammock, you will have no problem setting up a tarp for it as well.
+However, practice makes perfect, so set up both a few times at home before heading off to the woods.

-Consisting of a ridgeline as a peak and multiple guy lines for stability and support, hammock tarps are generally faster and easier to set up than most tent rain fly.
+Consisting of a ridgeline as a peak and multiple guy lines for stability and support, a hammock tarp is generally faster and easier to set up than most tent rain fly.
 Experiment with different tensioners and guy line configurations to see what works best for you.

-Generally, a hammock tarp sits above your hammock supported by its own ridgeline.
+Generally, a tarp will sit above your hammock supported by its own ridgeline.
 The two ends of the ridgeline are usually tied off to the same tree that your hammock is secured to.

-Depending on what style of tarp you have, the outer guy-out points can either be tied to adjacent trees or tied to stakes around your hammock.
+Depending on what style of tarp you have, the outer guy-out points can either be tied to adjacent trees or tied to stakes.